Architects: Holst Architecture; Adjaye Associates (past partner)

 - El Programa Hispano Católico

 East County Library community engagement will continue with a series of public community events, focus groups, teen outreach, surveys and more.
-Sign up for updates.
+Check back for updates.